BluBloos/Maccis-Engine/README.md

 <img src="https://i.gyazo.com/427ac0168a87c73c9768de86f94d5d0b.gif" />

-# PongGL 🏓
+# Maccis Game Engine 🥜
+See the [build steps](#Build-Steps) below for instructions on compiling and running the demos.

+## Features
-Overengineered version of pong.
+Includes an overengineered and debatable version of pong 🏓.
 OpenGL graphics API was used.
 C/C++.
 Minimal to no library usage.

-## Features
-While the demo is pong, the source code was written with the intention of making generic games.
-See the [build steps](#Build-Steps) below for instructions on compiling and running another demo.

-The "engine" has the following features:
+The engine has the following features:
 - FILE IO
 - Timing
 - 3D Model loading and rendering